There are many options available regarding clocking systems, but not all suppliers are equal. Ten of the most highly regarded for 2017 include:

 1) Kronos Systems Limited

 Kronos is arguably the most well known of employee clocking systems.
 The company is based in the US but have offices all over the world.
-They have a variety of biometric clocking systems, including fingerprint clocking in machines, but they can be scaled down to track computer login data.
+They have a variety of biometric clocking in machines, including fingerprint clocking in machines, but they can be scaled down to track computer login data.
 On the employer side, their cloud-based approach has the advantage of being modular – so company growth and diversity can be anticipated.

 Kronos systems are capable of the complex data triage required by very large companies with thousands of employees in thousands of different roles.
 They will manage payroll data, make holiday scheduling relatively straightforward, and work with security settings for smart locks that only allow access to selected individuals.